Schulich-Ignite/website/content/team/fanny_lo.md

 linkedin: "https://www.linkedin.com/in/fanny-lo-585a91192/"
 ---

-My name is Fanny Lo and I am the VP of Content Development at Ignite.
-I am responsible for overseeing the development of any tools our students use, as well as all the lecture content and exercises for our students.
-I am currently in my second year of Software Engineering.
-In my free time, I love to play and watch soccer, and watch movies!
+Hi!
+My name is Fanny and I am the VP of content development.
+I am in charge of managing the content created for sessions and collaborations, and any relevant technologies used by Schulich Ignite.
+I am currently in my third year of software engineering with a minor in biomedical engineering.
+A fun fact about me is that I am a fanatic on all things fountain pen and ink!
+Feel free to reach out if you have any questions about Ignite, or if you just want to geek out on pens!